ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Related Work

-The computational complexity of t-SNE is high and some speed improvements have been proposed~\cite{maaten2014accelerating}.
-Although the original paper proposes default values and ranges for the t-SNE hyperparameters (perplexity, learning rate, etc.), automatically selecting these parameters is also a topic of interest~\cite{cao2017automatic,belkina2019automated}.
-A recent paper reviews t-SNE and applications thereof~\cite{ghojogh2020stochastic}.
+The computational complexity of t-SNE is high and speed improvements have been proposed~\cite{maaten2014accelerating}.
+Although the original paper proposes default values and ranges for the t-SNE hyperparameters (perplexity, learning rate, etc.), automatically selecting these parameters is also a topic of interest~\cite{cao2017automatic,belkina2019automated}. recent paper reviews t-SNE and applications thereof~\cite{ghojogh2020stochastic}.
+In our ENS-t-SNE algorithm we optimize a generalization of the cost function of t-SNE (eq.~\ref{eq:t_sne_objective}) per projection, as detailed in section~\ref{sec:ens_t_sne_description}.

-\textbf{Uniform Manifold Approximation and Projection (UMAP)} Similar to t-SNE, Uniform Manifold Approximation and Projection (UMAP)~\cite{mcionnes2018umap, mcinnes2018uniform} is another non-linear dimensionality reduction method that aims to preserve local distances.
-Some advantages of UMAP over the other non-linear dimensionality reduction algorithms include the ability to use labels (or partial labels) for supervised or semi-supervised dimensionality reduction.
-Moreover, it allows one to transform new unseen data into a pre-trained embedding space.
-A review of different variants of UMAP and its applications is summarized in~\cite{ghojogh2021uniform}.

-\textbf{Simultaneous Embedding}.
-The problem of simultaneous embedding is related to several fields, such as simultaneous graph embedding, matched drawings of graphs~\cite{bkr13}, and simultaneous matrix orderings for graph collection~\cite{beusekom2021simultaneous}.
-For example, simultaneous geometric embedding of two or more planar graphs requires planar straight-line drawings of each of the graphs, such that common vertices have the same 2D coordinates in all drawings~\cite{brass2007simultaneous}.
-Matched drawings require straight-line drawings of the two or more input graphs such that each common vertex has the same $y$-coordinate in all drawings~\cite{grilli2010matched}.
-In a different setting of simultaneous embedding~\cite{beusekom2021simultaneous} consider simultaneous matrix orderings for graph collection, where for a given set of graphs, the goal is to compute a single ordering that works well for visualizing each graph as a matrix.

-Some recent algorithms for simultaneous embedding/multiview embedding include: Multiview Stochastic Neighbor Embedding (m-SNE)~\cite{bo2010msne, xie2011msne} and Multiview Spectral Embedding (MSE)~\cite{xia2010multiview}.
-The m-SNE~\cite{bo2010msne, xie2011msne} is based on a probabilistic framework that integrates heterogeneous features of the dataset into one combined embedding.
-The MSE~\cite{xia2010multiview} is a spectral-embedding algorithm, which encodes features in such a way to achieve a physically meaningful embedding.
-The MSE is an optimization-based iterative algorithm which finds a low dimensional embedding such that the distribution of each view is sufficiently smooth, and that the MSE explores the complementary property of different views.